 Certified Quality Auditor is abbreviated as CQAtest app.
 The app ensures that performance on an Android phone or Motorola devices remains high and is useful whenever you’re developing for mobile.

-Aside from any other app that will be used on the iPhone, the CQAtest software application must run quietly and smoothly on mobile without any glitches.
+Aside from any other system app that will be used on the iPhone, the CQAtest software application must run quietly and smoothly on mobile without any glitches.

 Overall, the CQA test application, which may appear unexpectedly on your Android device, is for determining the device's system performance.
 It looks for flaws, glitches, and strengths, as well as assessing techniques to detect any problems.